Why Internal Communication Is One of the Most Undervalued Drivers of Organizational Culture

 That is why communication cannot be treated as an afterthought or simply a support function.
 It shapes culture, influences engagement, and impacts how organizations are experienced from the inside out.

 As communication continues to evolve in a fast-moving digital world, I believe the organizations that stand out will not necessarily be the loudest.
-They will be the ones who communicate with clarity, empathy, authenticity, and intention.
+They will be the ones that communicate with clarity, empathy, authenticity, and intention.

 Because meaningful communication does more than inform people.